MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 ### System requirements

+- Disk space: 2 GB
+> [!NOTE]
+> An additional 2 GB disk space might be needed if cloud diagnostics are enabled for crash collections.
+Please make sure that you have free disk space in /var.
+- Cores: 2 minimum, 4 preferred
+> [!NOTE]
+> If you are on Passive or RTP ON mode, 2 Cores are minimum and 4 Cores are preferred.
+If you are turning on BM, then a minimum of 4 Cores is required.
+- Memory: 1 GB minimum, 4 preferred
-- Supported Linux server distributions and x64 (AMD64/EM64T) and x86_64 versions:
+- List of supported Linux server distributions and x64 (AMD64/EM64T) and x86_64 versions:
   - Red Hat Enterprise Linux 6.7 or higher (In preview)
   - Red Hat Enterprise Linux 7.2 or higher
   - Red Hat Enterprise Linux 8.x